specify/web-asset-server/image_client/picturae_readme.txt

         if no date argument picturae_import will use the image/ csv folder name with the latest date.

+      5. to undo uploads, look in picbatch db and retrieve from picturae_batch, the correct md5 associated with your upload time, call PIC_undo_batch.py from the command line by invoking client tools and the purge functionality (example as done from parent directory): python image_client/client_tools.py -m "0d7903b24a616290cf4c449401068f51:2023-09-13 12:24:02.387138" Botany_PIC purge

 file list:
     Python files: